ScriptBlazer/timer_app/README.md

 - The app uses Django's built-in authentication system
 - AJAX is used for timer start/stop operations for a smooth user experience

+## Environment Variables

+The application uses a `.env` file for configuration.
+Key variables:

+- `SECRET_KEY` - Django secret key (generate a new one for production!)
+- `DEBUG` - Set to `True` for development, `False` for production
+- `ALLOWED_HOSTS` - Comma-separated list of allowed hosts
+- `DATABASE_NAME` - SQLite database filename

 ## Security Note

 For production use, you should:
-1. Change the SECRET_KEY in settings.py
+1. Generate a new SECRET_KEY and add it to .env
-2. Set DEBUG = False
+2. Set DEBUG=False in .env
-3. Configure ALLOWED_HOSTS
+3. Configure ALLOWED_HOSTS properly in .env
 4. Use a production-grade database (PostgreSQL, MySQL)
 5. Set up proper static file serving
 6. Use HTTPS
+7. Never commit your .env file to git!